Cupla

 How to find out which love languages you & your partner hold?

-To find out which love languages you and your partner hold, you can use this free tool online or read Chapman’s book.
+To find out which one you and your partner hold, you can use this free tool online or read Chapman’s book.

 Many couples report that it has led to a greater understanding of them and their partner.
 Whether you’re entering a new relationship—or hoping to improve an existing one—ask your partner about their love language, and share your own.
 See for yourself what impact it has on your relationship and understanding of each other!